Walking Safari – 11 Day 100 miles (160km)

 Bryce Courtenay, author of The Power of One

-First World War forts, past the place where the infamous “Maneaters of Tsavo” halted the British Empire in 1898.
+along the Tsavo River, trekking past occasional First World War forts as well as taking in the place where the infamous “Maneaters of Tsavo” halted the British Empire in 1898.

-You will hike the entire length of the palm-fringed Galana River, home to the largest elephant populations in East Africa.
-This is also the home of the unique maneless male lions, and a recent study has shown that the Galana River now has a higher density of lions than the entire northern Serengeti.
+You will hike the entire length of the palm-fringed Galana River which is home to the largest elephant populations in East Africa.
+This is also the home of the unique maneless male lions.
+A recent study has shown that the Galana River now has a higher density of lions than the entire northern Serengeti.

-Afternoon game drives maximize wildlife encounters for the greatest experience possible.
+Afternoon game drives maximize wildlife encounters for the greatest safari experience possible.